Nusiq/regolith-filters/pytemplate/README.md

 ![](../.resources/pytemplate-title.svg)

-WARNING!
-THIS FILTER USES THE PYTHON `eval()` FUNCTION TO GENERATE CODE.
-IF YOU ARE NOT SURE WHAT THIS MEANS, DO NOT USE THIS FILTER.
-NEVER USE THIS FILTER ON ANY CODE THAT YOU DO NOT TRUST.

 # 📝 Description
 The Pytemplate filter lets you insert code into JSON files based on Python based templates.
 The templates are Python files with a single expression that